xeno010/Wp-Pro-Quiz/readme.txt

 * Bugfix in the statistics function
 * "Questions below each other" option was added
 * "Number answers" option was added

+= 0.15 =
+* Typo corrected
+* Adjustment of admin template
+* Internal changes
+* Capability added
+* Support for BuddyPress achievements added
+* Support for "User Role Editor" etc. added
+* Statistic function expanded
+* Points now can be entered per correct answer instead of correct question
+* Translation for Russian have been added (Thanks Sergei B.)
+* Translation for Swedish have been added (Thanks Martin J.)